huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Step 2: On the bottom right hand side of the screen, click on the **Create entity** button.

-Step 3: Select which **Template** to use, give the entity a title and fill in any of the properties that you want to include.
+Step 3: Select which **Template** to use, give the entity a name and fill in any of the properties that you want to include.
 (You may always come back to add, edit or delete this information later.)

 Step 4: Click the **Save** button once you are finished.